The Two-infall Model Revisited: Constraints on Milky Way Bulge Assembly from >30,000 Galactic Chemical Evolution Models and Machine Learning: Methodology

 Adaptive Gaussian mutation employs generation-dependent strength:

 with $\sigma_0 = 0.02$ and $G_{\text{max}} = 256$ generations.
-Categorical parameters mutate with 10\% probability to a random alternative.
-To enhance exploration and prevent incomplete parameter space coverage, we implement Voronoi tessellation-based region identification.
-Sparse regions, determined through cell area calculations in normalized parameter space, receive targeted exploration by redirecting poorly performing individuals toward under-sampled centroids.
+The categorical parameters mutate with 10\% probability to a random alternative.
+To enhance exploration and prevent incomplete parameter-space coverage, we implement Voronoi-tessellation-based region identification.
+Sparse regions, determined through cell area calculations in normalized parameter space, receive targeted exploration by the redirection of poorly performing individuals toward undersampled centroids.
 DEMC moves are integrated directly into each GA generation to provide local refinement and MCMC-like sampling.
 After population replacement, a configurable fraction (default: 40\%) of individuals undergoes one or more DEMC sweeps \citep{terBraak06}.
 Each selected walker proposes a new position based on the scaled difference of two randomly chosen peers plus Gaussian jitter:

 where $\gamma = 2.38 / \sqrt{2d}$ (with $d$ dimensions) by default, or $\gamma \approx 1$ every sixth generation for larger jumps.
-Proposals are reflected at bounds and accepted via Metropolis--Hastings ratio using the same loss function as the GA fitness.
+Proposals are reflected at bounds and accepted via the Metropolis--Hastings ratio using the same loss function as the GA fitness.
 This hybrid step improves local exploration while maintaining the GA's global search capability.
-The code to do this will be made publicly available at GitHub upon acceptance of this manuscript\footnote{\url{https://github.com/nialljmiller/MDF_GCE_SMC_DEMC}}.
-The algorithm first runs with the intention of high-exploration (first 32 generations) where worse performing 40\% of individuals are redirected to sparse Voronoi regions with mutation probability of 0.8 and a crossover probability of 0.2.
-Subsequent convergence phases adjust to move only the least well-performing 10\%, with adaptive mutation/crossover rates based on fitness spread and mean nearest-neighbor distances in parameter space.
+The code to do this is publicly available at Zenodo via \dataset[doi:10.5281/zenodo.20418834]{https://doi.org/10.5281/zenodo.20418834} \citep{Miller2026zenodo} and GitHub (see footnote 10).
+The algorithm first runs with the intention of high exploration (the first 32 generations), where the worst-performing 40\% of individuals are redirected to sparse Voronoi regions with a mutation probability of 0.8 and a crossover probability of 0.2.
+Subsequent convergence phases adjust to move only the least-well-performing 10\%, with adaptive mutation/crossover rates based on the fitness spread and mean nearest-neighbor distances in parameter space.